Akhuni: Consumption

 Akhuni fermentation results in proteolysis giving it a distinctive umami taste.
-Axone is then used in a huge variety of dishes.
-Two examples are fire-smoked pork and axone & nula (snails with axone).
+Axone is then used in a wide variety of dishes.
+Two examples are fire-smoked pork and axone and nula (snails with axone).

 In popular culture

-A 2019 Indian Hindi/English film titled Axone, directed by Nicholas Kharkongor, deals with a day in life of a group of friends getting ready for a wedding and cooking Axone dish in a Delhi neighborhood which does not allow them to cook axone because of its strong smell.
+A 2019 Indian Hindi/English film titled Axone, directed by Nicholas Kharkongor, deals with a day in the lives of a group of friends getting ready for a wedding and cooking axone in a Delhi neighborhood which does not allow them to cook axone because of its strong smell.

 Similar dishes

-It is quite similar to Japanese nattō, piak of Arunachal Pradesh, Nepali kinema, tungrymbai of Meghalaya, hawaijaar of Manipur and bekang um of Mizoram.
+Piak of Arunachal Pradesh, Nepali kinema, tungrymbai of Meghalaya, hawaijaar of Manipur and bekang um of Mizoram.